2022 Destination: Story – Innovative Storytelling for Tourism Operators

 This program is targeted at both for profit and non-profit level tourism operators who want to be able to explore new and innovative ways to connect through story telling.
-This program is only open to licensed tourism operators in Atlantic Canada.
+This program is only open to licensed Canadian tourism operators.

 Participants must commit to attending ALL online programs and scheduled coaching sessions.
 You must also be willing to share your story drafts and concepts with the group – this will allow for not only good feedback but will enrich the learning for all.
 It is expected you will need to commit a few hours each week to this process over about six weeks.

 Margaret Doyle – More than a decade ago, Margaret started asking businesses, “What is your story?” and discovered that the answer was never the same.
 Each story was as unique as the owner but it often seemed like this individuality wasn’t experienced by customers.